Governor Signs Bill Forming Commission to Evaluate Utility Property Tax

 Because utility rates include a share of the taxes from all towns where we do business, all Co-op members end up paying when some towns over assess the value of our property, even if they don’t live in those towns.

-This bill will help prevent communities from using creative, aggressive assessing tactics to bring in additional tax revenue at the expense of all members, most of whom live in other communities.
 The current process encourages some municipalities to drive up utility property valuations because they know the ultimate burden will be shared by residents in other towns, through higher electric rates.
-That ends up increasing electric costs for everyone, which is bad energy policy as well as bad tax policy
+That ends up increasing electric costs for everyone, which is bad energy policy as well as bad tax policy.

 UTILITY PROPERTY TAX REFORM IN THE NEWS